JamesRandall/ServerlessLinkShortener/README.md

 To use a short link simply paste it into your browser.

+## Support

+This comes with my I don't give two f^&%s support guarantee.
+I mean I might help.
+I might not.
+I have a life you know.

 ## Notes

 You can actually get the CDK to build your .NET Lambda project however the image was failing when I tried this, not sure why, so for now this builds and packages the zip from a bash script.